Auto text: “Insert Uterus Benign”

 - Endometrial polyps should be submitted entirely, including interface with underlying endometrium.

-- For fallopian tubes, if present: Submit entire fimbriae (longitudinally sectioned) and 2 representative tubal cross-sections.
+- For fallopian tubes, if present: Submit entire fimbriae (longitudinally bisected, 1-2 cassettes maximum) and 2 representative tubal cross-sections.
+Submit entirely per SEE-FIM protocol if patient has a history of breast cancer.